dezanche/MRI_distortion_phantom/README.md

 # MRI_distortion_phantom

-These files describe a large-volume, lightweight, modular phantom with solid signal sources used to measure distortion in magnetic resonance imaging (MRI) systems.
-Please note that image distortion can depend on variables such as sequence parameters and magnetic field (B_0) homogeneity.
+This work describes a large-volume, lightweight, modular phantom with solid signal sources used to measure distortion in magnetic resonance imaging (MRI) systems.
+Please note that image distortion can depend on variables such as sequence parameters and magnetic field (B<sub>0</sub>) homogeneity.
+This repository contains detailed information to support a scientific abstract submitted to the [2022 ISMRM conference](https://www.ismrm.org/22m/).

+## Contents
+CAD contains CAD files describing the phantom as built\
+  Images contains screenshots and photographs\
+  Code contains software for processing data obtained with the phantom

 ## Data Processing Using 3D Slicer